 Don’t panic if this post (or a similar one) pops up on your feed or on your profile, immediately delete the photo/post/page/group/event and change your password.
 If you receive any scam ware from a friend, report it as spam and inform your friend to change his/her password after deleting the malicious content.

 Run a system-wide scan to ensure that no malware has entered your system.
-Activate your Facebook VPN before you start browsing the internet to encrypt your data so that your data is indecipherable if it falls into the wrong hands.
+Activate your best Facebook VPN before you start browsing the internet to encrypt your data so that your data is indecipherable if it falls into the wrong hands.
 This will secure you from a worst-case and protect your online identity.